MurdochITSociety/LuaAndLuaBridgeTemplate/README.md

 ```
 option(CopyResources "CopyResources" ON)
 ```
-This will instead create a symlink instead of a copying.
-However on Windows you will either need to turn developer mode on in Windows or run your IDE or command prompt with administrator privilages.
+This will instead create a symlink instead of a copying them every build.
+However on Windows you will either need to turn [developer mode on](https://docs.microsoft.com/en-us/windows/uwp/get-started/enable-your-device-for-development) or run your IDE / command prompt with administrator privilages.

 ### Building using CMake
 #### Visual Studio 2019
 To open this in VS2019 do the following...
 1. Open Visual Studio 2019.
 1. If a dialog prompts to open a file/project click "Continue with out project" in the bottom right.
-1. Click File on the toolbar.
+1. Click File on the toolbar in the top left.
 1. Click Open.
 1. Click Open CMake
 1. Navigate to LuaAndLuaBridgeTemplate and open CMakeLists.txt